 Charlie continued to thrive.
 By age 2, he was eating normally.
 By age 3, he had finished his intervention programs.

-Now, he's is in fourth grade.
-The boy who was slow to crawl — since he didn't like to be on his abdomen — is constantly on the go.
-He and sister Annie, age 8, are on the swim and soccer teams, ride their bikes and roller blade, play baseball and study the piano.
-The only restriction, said Gayle, is the Hospital's recommendation that Charlie avoid impact sports like football and boxing.
+Now a senior in high school, the boy who was slow to crawl — since he didn't like to be on his abdomen — is constantly on the go.
+He and his younger sister Annie are on the swim and soccer teams, ride their bikes and roller blade, play baseball, and study the piano.
+The only restriction, says Gayle, has been the Hospital's recommendation that Charlie avoid impact sports like football and boxing.
 "And that's fine with me," Gayle laughs.